Thammy Miranda: Personal life

 After an in vitro fertilisation, his wife Andressa got pregnant.
 She was inseminated with her own egg and the sperm from an anonymous donor.
-The child, Bento Ferreira de Miranda, was born from a caesarean section in Miami, on 8 January 2020.
+The child, Bento Ferreira de Miranda, was born from a caesarean section in Miami, on January 8th, 2020.

 Controversy

-In August 2020, Thammy Miranda sued Pastor Silas Malafaia, accusing him of homophobia, after Malafaia urged consumers to boycott cosmetics company Natura which had hired Miranda for their Father's Day campaign.
+In August 2020, Thammy Miranda sued Pastor Silas Malafaia, accusing him of transphobia, after Malafaia urged consumers to boycott cosmetics company Natura which had hired Miranda for their Father's Day campaign.

+In response to CPI das ONGs do Centro, in which Thammy was a signator, the priest Júlio Lancellotti solidarized with Thammy.